Judge Rules California FAIR Plan Shortchanged Fire Victims on Smoke Damage

 SSM Has Witnessed This Firsthand

-“I’ve had numerous people call me crying, asking for help with removing smoke damage from their home and getting little to no support from the CA FAIR Plan,” said Jon Schibsted, CEO of SSM.
-“One of our elderly clients was offered less than $3,000 for her cleanup—even though her entire neighborhood burned to the ground and testing revealed high levels of contamination inside her home.
-It’s just wrong and far from a Fair Plan!”
+“I’ve had numerous people call me crying, desperate for help removing smoke contamination from their homes—many of them telling me their insurance providers offered little to no support under the California FAIR Plan,” said Jon Schibsted, CEO of SSM.
+“One of our elderly clients was offered less than $3,000 for cleanup, even though her entire neighborhood was destroyed in a wildfire and lab testing revealed heavy contamination throughout her home.
+It’s just not right and it’s certainly not a ‘Fair Plan.’”

 Alarming Levels of Lead Found in Fire-Damaged Homes

-Updated 2024 EPA Dust-Lead Action Levels (DLAL):
+Updated 2024 EPA Dust-Lead Action Levels (DLAL)

 Floors: 5 µg/ft²